-NOTICE OF 2020 MEETINGS
+NOTICE OF 2023 MEETINGS

-All meetings will be held in Council Chambers located at 101 West Street in Millersburg.
+As public health allows, meetings will be held in Council Chambers located at 101 West Street in Millersburg.
 If a person with a disability wishes to attend a Millersburg Borough public meeting and requires an auxiliary aid, service or other accommodation to participate, please call (717) 692-2389 in advance of the meeting to discuss how the Borough may best accommodate your needs.

 Exoneration Forms Available

 Exoneration Forms for 2023 occupation taxes are now available.
 Forms can be picked up at the Borough office and an electronic version is posted here: 2023 EXONERATION FORM – CLICK HERE